by

 loose bosses to hold them in place, but this is usually a temporary

 solution at best.
-Most manufacturers offer the tools and parts to repair
+Most manufacturers offer the tools and parts to

-damage your frame.
+accidentally damage your frame.

 “I had a mystery creak on my carbon bike that would appear

 on each hard pedal revolution.”
+Solution: It turned

-a kind of “plastic chrome” that was flaking off, making
+in a kind of “plastic chrome” that was flaking off, making

 an uneven surface.
 Sanding it off solved the problem.